LiFePO4 is Lithium-Ion: Why Terminology Matters

 Which lithium-ion chemistry are we talking about?

-Because lumping a LiFePO4 house bank into the same category as a cobalt-rich laptop battery is like comparing a golf cart battery to a Formula 1 race car battery simply because they’re both rechargeable.
+Because lumping a LiFePO4 house bank into the same category as a cobalt-rich laptop battery is like comparing a golf cart battery to the Boeing battery.

 The chemistry matters.